jwunderl/arcade-block-icons/README.md

 > Open this page at [https://jwunderl.github.io/arcade-block-icons/](https://jwunderl.github.io/arcade-block-icons/)

+Using FontAwesome icons converted to pngs with https://fa2png.app/ .

+## To update

+1. `pxt target arcade` at top level
+2. `rm -rf node_modules/pxt-common-packages` to clear common packages (sometimes gets mixed up with icons)
+3. Add icon under `jres/icons/` as `{icon-name}-icon.png`
+4. Add entry to icons.ts as `"{icon-name}": {},`
+5. At top level run `pxt buildjres`
+6. Update and bump

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.